{\lambda}Split: Self-Supervised Content-Aware Spectral Unmixing for Fluorescence Microscopy: Methods

 Since the spectral formation process is deterministic and we do not assume a probabilistic noise model, the conditional likelihood $p_\theta(S\mid \mathbf z)$ cannot be directly specified in closed form.
 In practice, we approximate the corresponding reconstruction term using the spectral mean squared error (MSE) between the observed spectral image and its reconstruction,

 where $P = Z\cdot Y\cdot X$ is the total number of voxels in the image.
 The resulting training objective is therefore defined as

-\paragraph{\textbf{Implementation Details.}} As mentioned before, we employ an LVAE architecture~\cite{Vahdat2020-wg}.
+\paragraph{\textbf{Implementation Details.}} As mentioned before, we employ an LVAE architecture~\cite{Sonderby2016-zg}.
 Since it allows sampling from the posterior distribution over unmixed images, we infer predictions by averaging $50$ posterior samples, giving us an approximate MMSE estimate~\cite{Prakash2021-qx}.
+We employ a latent hierarchy with $4$ stochastic levels, for which the spatial resolution is progressively reduced by factors of two, while the feature channel dimensionality is kept constant at $128$.
+The KL loss is computed per latent level as a Monte~Carlo estimate over the batch by averaging the KL across all entries of the latent tensors, and is then averaged across levels.
+The final KL term is weighted by $\beta = 1$.
+The choice of the number of stochastic levels and the KL weight $\beta$ is supported by ablation studies reported in the supplementary material~\cref{sec:ablations}.

-The latent hierarchy we employ consists of four stochastic levels, for which the spatial resolution is progressively reduced by factors of two, while the feature channel dimensionality is kept constant at $128$.
 Our implementation can operate on 2D and 3D spectral data by employing 2D and 3D convolutional layers, respectively.
 While training is performed on randomly extracted patches of size $64\times 64$ for 2D inputs and $8\times 64\times 64$ for 3D data, at inference time we employ inner tiling~\cite{Ashesh2022-ah}, with one-quarter overlap between neighboring tiles.

 Models are trained using the Adamax~\cite{Kingma2014-hy} optimizer with default hyperparameters.
 We use a batch size of $32$ and an initial learning rate of $10^{-3}$.
 Training is performed for $150$ epochs using mixed precision and early stopping with patience set to 30 epochs.
-An epoch is defined by as many randomly sampled patches as needed to match the dataset size.
 The learning rate is reduced on plateau with a patience of $15$ epochs.
 To preserve the relative intensity between spectral bands, input spectral images are normalized using global mean–standard deviation normalization.
 All models were trained on an NVIDIA DGX H200 system using either an 18GB or 35GB MIG partition for 2D and 3D models, respectively.
 Training time depends on the dataset size and dimensionality, typically ranging from $2$ hours to approximately one day.